araobp/learning-langchain/README.md

 - My original SQL to generate edges on a certain condition (i.e., dependency between nodes).
 - Run Graph Theory on the generated network with networkx.

-The GraphDB is very useful for my work, especially useful for automatic market segmentation.
+The GraphDB is very useful for my work.
+I am going to use the GraphDB with ChromaDB for automatic market segmentation.

 The GraphDB is not included in this project.